 In addition to classroom lecture in more than 30 different subject of Forestry, Forest Products and allied discipline, the students are imparted practical knowledge by study tours to all types of forests in all provinces of Pakistan.
 Every M.Sc. student has to write a Forestry Management Plan on the basis of field data collected by him on different management aspects of the forests.
 They have also to write thesis on various topics of Forestry, Forest Products and Allied Discipline as part of their degree programme.

 The Forest Education Division consists of a Director, four Assistant Professors of Forestry and three Lecturers in Forestry.
 They look after curricular and extra-curricular activities of the students in addition to teaching their own subjects of specialization.
-The Institute has trained 541 (including 58 foreigners) in M.Sc.
-Forestry and 881 (including 24 foreigners) in B.Sc.
-Forestry courses far.
-All professional and technical manpower presently working in provisional/regional forest departments and government agencies in Pakistan has been trained by the Institute.
+The Institute has trained 1413 (including 60 foreigners) in M.Sc.
+Forestry 1911 (including 62 foreigners) in B.Sc.
+Forestry and 25 graduates in BS Forestry courses so far BS Forestry.
+All professional and technical manpower presently working in provincial/regional forest departments and government agencies in Pakistan has been trained by the Institute.